 Written and illustrated by: Ben Jelter

 Dejected underachiever Greg lives alone, routinely belittled by his mother and working a dead-end job.
 Seemingly Greg’s predicament could not get any worse when he discovers a rapidly expanding tumour on his neck.
-However, the soon tumour detaches itself from him and begins to grow and assume the form of a human female.
+However, the tumour soon detaches itself from him and begins to grow and assume the form of a human female.

 To elaborate further on The Tumor’s bizarre, minimalist plot would be to ruin its purpose.
 In a medium dominated by “high concept” ideas and expansive but hollow fantasy universes, Ben Jelter’s self-published debut is a deceptively simple yet masterfully handled exception to the standard, and one of the most original and involving graphic novels you are l likely to read in a long time.